channable/opsqueue/experimentation/README.md

 Run the webserver with: `uvicorn opsqueue:main`.

-Run the tests with: ...
+Run the tests with: `pytest opsqueue.py`